-Results from a recent survey into consumer attitudes towards packaging have just been released, and it shows there’s a growing demand for sustainable packaging.
-The survey was completed by over 7,000 people from different European countries, including the UK, France, and Spain, and shows an insight into our views on sustainable packaging, recycling, and other green related policies.
+A recent survey into attitudes towards packaging shows that there’s a growing demand to reduce plastic packaging.
+Over 7,000 people from different European countries, including the UK, France, and Spain took part.
+The results show an insight into our views on sustainable packaging, recycling, and other green related policies.

-The survey highlights that people are demanding more eco-friendly alternatives to food packaging.
-The results show that the vast majority of British consumers want more information about the sustainability of packaging, with 9 in 10 British consumers wanting all packaging to be recyclable.
+The results show that the majority of British consumers want more information about the sustainability of packaging, with 9 in 10 wanting all packaging to be recyclable.
 68% of UK shoppers said that their purchasing choices are influenced by packaging, with more people opting for cardboard over plastic packaging for the same product.
-These are significant results, and statistics like these should urge companies to modify their packaging in order to reduce their detrimental impact on the environment.
+These are significant results, and stats like these should urge companies to change their packaging in order to reduce their impact on the environment.

 How can we help this packaging problem?

 Firstly, we can all cut out unnecessary packaging from the get-go by choosing products with little or no packaging.
 For example, choose loose fruit and vegetables rather than pre-packaged.
 Zero waste shops encourage you to fill your own containers and jars with unpackaged goods, from loose tea leaves, to pulses and grains, and even washing detergents and toiletries.
 Check out these great independent zero waste shops in the UK!

 Realistically, it’s difficult to avoid packaging altogether.
 Reusing the packaging you do buy is a great way to give it a second (or third!) life.
 Try reusing boxes, wrapping, containers, bags and packets for something useful.
 Why not try using your finished margarine tubs for lunch boxes?
 Or make your old jam jars into pretty tea lights?
 For some reuse inspiration, check out these great ideas on repurposing food packaging.